SplatReasoner: Enhancing Embodied Reasoning and Grounding by Novel View Synthesis: Experiments

 \section{Experiments}

-\nickname consists of 3D Gaussian Splatting (3DGS) and Vision-Language Models (VLMs), enabling selection of final novel viewpoints that directly correspond to the user's query.
-The final viewpoints highlight the specific regions relevant to the user's question, enabling embodied behavior such as embodied question-answering in~\Sref{subsec:eqa} or question-based 3D referring segmentation ~\Sref{subsec:obj_loc}.
+\nickname integrates 3D Gaussian Splatting (3DGS) and Vision-Language Models (VLMs), enabling selection of final viewpoints that directly correspond to the user's query.
+The final viewpoints highlight the specific regions relevant to the user query, enabling embodied behavior such as embodied question-answering in~\Sref{subsec:eqa} or 3D grounding including 3D object localization (single or multiple targets with declarative query) and 3D referring segmentation (question query) in~\Sref{subsec:obj_loc}.
 The necessity of our pipeline is shown by ablation studies in~\Sref{subsec:ablation}.

 \paragraph{Dataset} We evaluate \nickname on two datasets that assess its capabilities in embodied reasoning and 3D scene understanding.
 To measure embodied reasoning capability, we use the evaluation dataset released by OpenEQA~\cite{majumdar2024openeqa}.
 Specifically, we focus on the Episodic-Memory Embodied Question Answering (EM-EQA) task, which reflects practical scenarios, \textit{e.g.}, smart glasses that rely on the history of past observations to assist users.
-OpenEQA question-answer pairs are constructed from Habitat-Matterport 3D~\cite{ramakrishnan2habitat} and ScanNet~\cite{dai2017scannet, scannet200}, covering seven types of questions with over 1,600 questions in about 180 environments.
+OpenEQA question-answer pairs are constructed from Habitat-Matterport 3D~\cite{ramakrishnan2habitat} and ScanNet~\cite{dai2017scannet, scannet200}, covering seven types of questions with over 1,600 queries in about 180 environments.

-In addition, we introduce question-based 3D referring segmentation for fine-grained 3D object localization, which aims to identify the objects relevant to a user query among multiple instances in the scene.
-We manually curate a benchmark by selecting five representative scenes from ScanNet and annotating 24 distinct objects with 49 human-written questions that cover various spatial and attribute-based relationships (\textit{e.g.}, ``Which bed is closest to the window?'').
-Importantly, each scene contains multiple instances from the same object category, and questions are deliberately designed to distinguish among these instances using spatial cues or attributes such as attribute or relative position.
-This design enables fine-grained evaluation of 3D localization performance, assessing how well Gaussian-based representations capture spatially grounded scene understanding.